listenToRipley/python/Notes/VirtualEnv.md

 ### PIPENV

+This is the best practice and you can ignore the steps previously to set up your new env.
+To view an example file, [go here](../pipenv_project/)

 If you just you a requirements doc, then this can easily out of sync with any added items.
 We want your dependencies list to always stay updated with any changes.

 One of the most popular solutions to this problem is [pipenv](https://pypi.org/project/pipenv/)